-Before you can use the recovery time feature, you must put on the heart rate monitor, and pair it with your device (Pairing Your Wireless Sensors, page 14).
+Before you can use the recovery time feature, you must put on the heart rate monitor, and pair it with your device (Pairing Your Wireless Sensors, page 16).
 If your device was packaged with a heart rate monitor, the device and sensor are already paired.
-For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 17), and set your maximum heart rate (Setting Your Heart Rate Zones, page 14).
+For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 19), and set your maximum heart rate (Setting Your Heart Rate Zones, page 15).

-- 1 Select My Stats > Recovery > Enable.
+- 1 Select => My Stats > Recovery > Enable.

 - 2 Go for a ride.

 - 3 After your ride, select Save Ride.

+The recovery time annears.
+The maximum tin

 The recovery time appears.
 The maximum time is 4 days, and the minimum time is 6 hours.